 Performance during the year: The Company manages its business to the highest behavioural standards and adheres to a policy of strict compliance with all relevant standards and legislation.
-Activity in respect of engagement with The Office of Gas and Electricity Markets ("Ofgem"), and The Department of Business, Energy and Industrial Strategy ("BEIS") was prevalent during the year and included discussions regarding the level of specific energy supplier debt, churn contract arrangements, energy supplier licence compliance and the enrolment of meters into the smart meter programme.
+Activity in respect of engagement with The Office of Gas and Electricity Markets ("Ofgem"), and The Department for Energy Security and Net Zero ("DESNZ") was prevalent during the year and included discussions regarding the level of specific energy supplier debt, churn contract arrangements, energy supplier licence compliance and the enrolment of meters into the smart meter programme.